-A case for outsourced private equity fund administration
+Fund manager benefits from outsourced private equity fund administration

-Meeting investor demand may be the reason managers begin to consider outsourcing.
+Meeting investor demand may be the reason investment managers begin to consider outsourcing.
 With a third-party private equity fund administrator, investors have the benefit of knowing there is oversight in the accounting and cash movement processes.

-Administrators can add value by staying ahead of the curve and responding quickly to evolving regulatory requirements across their broader client base.
+- Meeting regulatory requirements: Administrators can add value by staying ahead of the curve and responding quickly to evolving regulatory requirements across their broader client base.
 Managers can look to their administrator to point out potential blind spots or advise on best practices related to new and changing requirements both on and offshore.

 Overall, the greatest advantages for a manager outsourcing to a third-party administrator are increased efficiency and reduced operational burden.

-Managers are typically wary of outsourcing private equity fund administration for reasons such as the perceived loss of control or a potential lack of understanding about their product by the administrator.
+Managers are typically wary of outsourced private equity fund administration for reasons such as the perceived loss of control or a potential lack of understanding about their product by the administrator.
 Managers may wonder if their external partner can be trusted to deliver in the same way their internal team would.
 However, those concerns can be addressed by partnering with an administrator who is willing to take the time to understand funds and embrace individual needs.

 In making this important decision, managers should conduct extensive due diligence to ensure the administrator is reputable and has proven policies.
 Beyond that, ask for references from a variety of clients.
 Ask questions about service levels, timeliness, access to key personnel and how knowledgeable the service team is about private equity, real estate or venture capital fund administration.
 A quality team can feel like an extension of your own office.

 Ultimately, the technology platform supporting each function is the most critical component to success and is a major differentiator in the administrator space.
 All private equity funds are unique, and the technology supporting these funds needs to reflect their specific needs.
 Quality administrators have customizable technology tailored to each manager’s needs.
 Technology should be continually developing to keep up with changing investor demands, regulation and product trends.
-In addition to sourcing off-the-shelf technology, leading administrators may also offer proprietary technology which allows for even more customization and market responsiveness.
+In addition to sourcing off-the-shelf technology, leading administrators may also offer proprietary technology‡ which allows for even more customization and market responsiveness.

 Administrators should provide robust reporting and online access to fund information, including portfolio company and deal information, investor information and comprehensive financial reporting.
 Fund managers need real-time access to their fund information, and an administrator partner should deliver reliable, timely and accessible data.
-At a minimum, administrators should be able to provide a detailed schedule of investments, committed capital summaries, performance information including MOC, IRR, TVPI, DPI, and RVPI, and since-inception transactional information and reporting.
+At a minimum, administrators should be able to provide a detailed schedule of investments, committed capital summaries, performance information including MOIC, IRR, TVPI, DPI, and RVPI, and since-inception transactional information and reporting.

 An experienced fund administrator can provide a wealth of services to private equity managers including administration, accounting, tax, custody and investor servicing.
 Managers can better meet the demands of today’s investors—which is critical to growth—with an administrator that takes the time to understand the unique components of each fund.

 UMB Fund Services is a national leader with decades of experience in registered and alternative investment fund servicing.
-Visit our website to learn how UMB Fund Services can support your firm, or contact us to be connected with a fund services team member.
+Visit our website to learn how UMB Fund Services can support your firm, or contact us to be connected with a fund services team member

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.